jambonz/jambonz-feature-server/README.md

 ##### freeswitch location
 ```
-  "freeswitch: [
-    {
+  "freeswitch: {
     "address": "127.0.0.1",
     "port": 8021,
     "secret": "ClueCon"
-    }
-  ],
+  },
 ```
-the `freeswitch` property specifies an array of freeswitch servers to use to handle incoming calls.
+the `freeswitch` property specifies the location of the freeswitch server to use for media handling.

 ##### application log level
 ```